mike14747/next-with-auth/README.md

 ### Todos

--   Figure out why the middleware isn't working on vercel.
+-   Figure out why the middleware isn't working on vercel... even with next version 12.2.
 -   Write tests.
--   Finish updating the user serverless functions so they all use my new hash/salt system.
+-   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware

 ---